My Stubborn Heart

 Before I came to know Christ, I was shy and timid.
 One of the many reasons I lack self-esteem was because I did not grow up with a father.
 My dad works as a seafarer, so most of the time he’s not around.

 I was “the good girl” in the eyes of my parents, relatives, and peers.
 I was good in school and was a teacher’s pet.
 But I was quiet and afraid to get close to anyone.
 I was rejected and bullied until freshman year of high school, so I lived a life fearing rejection.
-I became more quiet and unforgiving.
+I became more reserved and unforgiving.
 I held grudges against those who hurt me.

 I rebelled against my parents when I was in high school.
 I would come home late from school and frequently fought with my mom especially because of the relationships I had.
-I thought of my home as hell.
+I thought of my home like hell.
 I wanted to get free.
 I wanted to escape.

 I was often angry and easily triggered.
 I hated corrections from people who love me.
 My life was school and my room.
 And it was essential for me to have a boyfriend because they made me happy, or so I thought.